notbouncee/M7019E/README.md

     - Favourites Tab to display favourited movies in a Grid layout
     - Room functionality for caching of data
     - Connectivity Manager for when connection is lost or regained
+    - Added some screen rotation adaptability
+    - Added another NavHost in FavouritesTab to fix crashing when selecting movie in Favourites list